pecksr/Cribl-Lab01/docs/module1.md

 ![Cribl-Lab01-6](_images/Cribl-Lab01-6.png)

-**You will be back on the Destinations list.
+**You should be back on the Destinations list.
 Wait until the Status becomes green:**

 - Click on S3_Minio
 - On the top menu (in the context window) click Test